Teams Consist of Families, Classrooms, and Professionals.

 Your child’s team starts with you and the preschool or child care centre they attend.
 Each member of your child’s team has the same goal – to see your child develop to their full potential in a play-based, natural, fully inclusive and developmentally appropriate environment.

 Any child receiving services from Kids Developmental Services may attend Kids PlayTime.
 These are social play groups that take place outdoors, in community libraries, centres, parks, playgrounds and any venue in the community that attracts preschool-aged children.
-Early Intervention Team members join Kids PlayTime sessions which provides them with the opportunity to work on children’s goals in a small group environment, while determining whether the child is transferring the skills learnt into their natural environment whilst interacting with typically developing children of the same age.
+Early Education Team members join Kids PlayTime sessions which provides them with the opportunity to work on children’s goals in a small group environment, while determining whether the child is transferring the skills learnt into their natural environment whilst interacting with typically developing children of the same age.

 Kids PlayTime includes outdoor exploration and safe risky play, child-led play, interaction with loose parts, as well as socialization with children in the community, whenever possible.
 Parents are invited to join Kids PlayTime sessions to learn skills to use with their child; to ask professionals questions; and to see the progress their child has made in their natural environment.